 If we could take the passion of your heart and touch the lives of hurting, lost people beyond the four walls of your church, would that be of interest to you?
-Just think of the opportunity to minister one on one through the privacy of Christian radio and the Internet.
+Just think of the opportunity to minister one on one through the privacy of Christian radio.
 Wouldn’t it be a blessing if a listener said you were a blessing to them through Christian radio, and that the Gospel message of hope that you shared changed their life?
-It would be all right with you if perhaps someone, or a family, were to become a member of your church because you touched their heart for Christ through Christian radio.
+Perhaps someone would become a member of your church because you touched their heart for Christ through Christian radio.
 That would be something wonderful, wouldn’t it?

 - The sheep love to hear their shepherd’s voice, not just in church two or three times a week, but every day.
 It isn’t just the shut in that needs Christian radio, but those listening in the privacy of their cars, those alone at home or wherever they are, lonely and alone.
 It isn’t just those who are alone without someone else around, but those who are alone, yet surrounded by people who don’t talk with them, or understand them.
 Thus you can encourage, provide hope, motivate to greatness, teach them the life changing principles of scripture, and relate to them, one on one through the intimacy of Christian radio.

-- Your church family can invite their family and friends to listen to you through Christian radio by asking them to tune in to FM107.9 WEMM, and tell them what they think.
+- Your church family can invite their family and friends to listen to you through Christian radio by asking them to tune in to 107.9 WEMM, and tell them what they think.

 - Give your people the opportunity to prayerfully and financially support their own pastor and church as you expand your ministry.